doolse/react-typed-forms/README.md

 ## Rendering with Controls

 Custom rendering of a `Control` boils down to the `useControlValue()` hook primitive.
-It takes a function which returns a value which can be computed using any of the `Control`s 'tracked' properties.
+It takes a function which returns a value which can be computed using any of the `Control`'s 'tracked' properties.
 For example let's save you didn't want users to be able to click the save button unless they'd changed the data in the form and the form was valid, you could do this:

 ```tsx